bx9900/mcp/src/aws-serverless-mcp-server/README.md

 ## Server Configuration Options
 ### `--allow-write`
-Enables write access mode, which allows mutating operations.
+Enables write access mode, which allows mutating operations and creation of public resources.
 By default, the server runs in read-only mode, which restricts operations to only perform read actions, preventing any changes to AWS resources.

 Mutating operations:
 * sam_deploy_tool: Deploys a SAM application into AWS Cloud using CloudFormation